xrcouture/interoperability/README.md

 We define interoperability in 3 stages:

   ### 1. Airdrops/Linked wearables:
-  Assets/NFT’s like wearables can be bought and used in as many platforms possible using connected airdrops for NFT’s
+  You can buy/claim and use wearables as NFTs on multiple platforms with connected airdrops and linked wearable systems.

   ### 2. API Integration:
-  API that works with multiple metaverse platforms allowing seamless exchange of information on their assets where users can move smoothly from one virtual world to another
+  You can access a common API that works with different metaverse platforms and allows seamless exchange of information and assets.
+You can also move your wearables from one virtual world to another

   ### 3. Open Standards:
-  Universal Standards & Open-Source Technology implementation
+  Universal Standards & Open-Source Technology that enable interoperability at the core level.

 ---